• Location: Jalan Raya Amed, next to Selang Beach.

 - How to Get There: No taxi from the airport will come this far, so organize transfers by car through the hotel – which takes about 2.5 hours.
 Many people stop at Amed on the way to/from the Gili Islands, which is connected by speedboats run by Freebird Express and Gili Sea Express.
 Book at travel agencies at either end, or compare schedules and book online.

-- Handy to: Snorkelling spots and scuba-diving agencies.
+- Handy to: Snorkeling spots and scuba-diving agencies.

 Blue Moon Villas – The Basics

 - Guests: More suitable for couples than families.
-Perhaps, more younger guests in the rooms based around the café, and older guests in the secluded villas at the front.
+Younger guests prefer the rooms based around the café, and older guests the secluded villas at the front.

-- Views: Villas at the front boast unobstructed sea views, while most rooms on the other side of the road also offer fine views, although often partially blocked by foliage.
+- Views: Villas at the front offer unobstructed sea views, while most rooms on the other side of the road also offer fine views, although often partially blocked by foliage.

 - Private Pools/Jacuzzis: Villas at the front face 3 separate pools, each shared by only 3 villas.

-- Parking: No parking onsite, and think long and hard before driving anywhere in Bali.
+- Parking: No parking, and think long and hard before driving anywhere in Bali.